magicaltrap/tensorboard_example/README.md

 # About
 This is an implementation of [Deeplizard's TensorBoard with PyTorch - Visualize Deep Learning Metrics](https://youtu.be/pSexXMdruFM) to showcase TensorBoard.
 With TensorBoard, we can track, analyze and visualize our training models.
 It is especially useful for searching a good set of hyperparameters.
+The dataset used in this example is the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset from Zalando Research.

 # Hyperparameter Search